Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- packaging frontend and backend together;
+- Packaging frontend and backend together can simplify deployment when one Node-based service is enough to host the whole app surface.
-- consistent runtime environments;
+- Consistent runtime environments are one of the main advantages of containerized deployment, because fewer machine differences leak into behavior.
-- environment-variable-driven deployment;
+- Environment-variable-driven deployment is important because the same container should behave differently depending on where it runs.
-- single-service hosting for API and static client delivery.
+- Single-service hosting works well for this project because the frontend and backend are tightly related and do not require separate infrastructure yet.

 What to understand: